Seborrheic Blepharitis Causes & Treatments | EyeLoveCares

 Do Not Wear Eye Makeup or Contact Lenses

 Using contact lenses and eye makeup can delay your healing process.
 It also makes eyelid hygiene difficult.
-Most eye doctors recommend that you should avoid wearing contact lenses and eye makes up until your seborrheic blepharitis is treated.
+Most eye doctors recommend that you should avoid wearing contact lenses and eye makeup until your seborrheic blepharitis is treated.

 Add Anti-Inflammatory Food to Your Diet